mossbanay/Psychology-3-4/Glossary.md

 Measures electrical activity relating to the muscles used to move your eyes

+### Encoding

+Encoding is the process of changing information into a storable form so that it can be represented in memory.
+This is analogous to typing keys on a keyboard having them be converted into electrical signals that the computer can read.

 ### Experimenter bias
 ##### See also experimenter effect